 The TB Audio TBDD Stereo Chorus (link to check for prices at Reverb) is a “modern” version of Roland’s classic Dimension D rack-mount chorus from the 1970s.

 This chorus unit features two identical signal paths for stereo processing.
-They’re made from the same new old stock analog bucket-brigade device (BBD) delay chips that were used in the original Roland model.
+They’re made from the same new old stock analog bucket-brigade device (BBD) delay chips used in the original Roland model.

 The input can be set to mono or stereo, and the Blend knob mixes the phase-shifted/delayed signal with the direct signal at the output.
 Levels can be metered with the ten-segment LED meter.